 Entering the old town

-An African priest appeared wearing a red beenie (a cardinal?).
-I asked him about the history.
+An African priest appeared wearing a red beanie (a cardinal?).
+I asked him about the history of the church.
 But he said he was new and didn't know.

 The modern painting above altar